-On the day of inspection the partners in the practice demonstrated they had the experience, capacity and capability to run the practice and ensure high quality care.
+On the day of inspection the provider demonstrated it had the experience, capacity and capability to run the practice and ensure high quality care.
 They told us they prioritised safe, high quality and compassionate care.
-Staff told us the partners were approachable and always took the time to listen to all members of staff.
+Staff told us the partners and management team were approachable and always took the time to listen to all members of staff.